 Why should I sign up for health insurance?

-You don’t have to figure it out alone – you can get free, in-person help signing up and picking a plan.
-Planned Parenthood has MNsure certified Navigators to help you enroll—for FREE!
-Planned Parenthood Navigators can help you create a MNsure account, submit your application, and even help you enroll in a program or plan when you’re ready.
+You have until January 14, 2018 to sign up for coverage.
+And you don’t have to figure it out alone – you can get free, in-person help signing up and picking a plan--for FREE!
+Planned Parenthood Navigators can answer your questions and help you create a MNsure account, submit your application, and even help you enroll in a program or plan when you’re ready.

 Planned Parenthood’s health center doors are open to everyone — whether you have insurance or not.
 You can come to Planned Parenthood for the expert, quality care you need, when you need it — with or without insurance.
 For more than 100 years, Planned Parenthood has been providing expert reproductive and sexual health care.
 That’s not changing.